seamapper/SAT_Planner/README.md

 ## Acknowledgments

-Developed at the University of New Hampshire Center for Coastal and Ocean Mapping / Joint Hydrographic Center (UNH/CCOM-JHC).
+Developed at the University of New Hampshire, Center for Coastal and Ocean Mapping - Joint Hydrographic Center (UNH/CCOM-JHC) under grant NA20NOS4000196 from the National Oceanic and Atmospheric Administration (NOAA).